ChrisXioannou/Networking-Cybersecurity-Interview-Cheatsheet-for-Beginners/questions.md

 A. A log of network activities
 B. A type of encryption algorithm
-**C. A document defining rules for accessing and managing information systems**
+**C. A document defining rules for accessing and managing information systems**✔️
 D. A firewall configuration file

 ---